Storytelling on the Path to Peace | Se raconter une nouvelle histoire de paix

 Winnipeg International Storytelling Festival 2025

-We are very excited to be hosting a soft re-launch of the 19th edition of the Winnipeg International Storytelling Festival - English in May 2025.
-This year's English Festival will take place May 8 and 9 and include a full-day school program, a storytelling workshop for teachers, and a public performance of local and international storytellers.
+We were very excited to host a soft re-launch of the 19th edition of the Winnipeg International Storytelling Festival - English in May 2025.
+This year's English Festival took place May 8 and 9 and included a full-day school program, a storytelling workshop for teachers, and a public performance of local and international storytellers.

 Information about the 2025 Festival du Conte de Winnipeg featuring French storytelling, generously supported by the Le Bureau de l’éducation française de Manitoba can be found here: Le Festival du Conte de Winnipeg

 Thank you to the Winnipeg School Division for collaborating in the re-launch of the Festival in 2025.
-The 2025 Festival School program will take place on Thursday, May 8 and the Storytelling Workshop for Teachers involving schools and teachers from the Winnipeg School Division.
-We plan to return to the full Festival in greater numbers and opportunities for all schools in 2026.
+The 2025 Festival School program took place on Thursday, May 8 followed the next day by a Storytelling Workshop for Teachers.
+We plan to return in greater numbers and opportunities for all schools in 2026.

 We also acknowledge and thank our generous sponsors for Storytelling events in 2025: The Winnipeg Foundation and the Blankstein Fund for Storytelling Dialogue.